Cell Phones and Searches

 While Massachusetts’ recent ruling places limits on law enforcement officers in Massachusetts, it has no practical implications or limitations on law enforcement officers in other jurisdictions.
 However, questions about cell phones and civil rights are increasingly ending up in front of courts, such as the Supreme Court, and courts are beginning to recognize the unique and changing place of cell phones in our lives and to limit the ways in which the state, and police officers, can access our phones and the data they hold.

-If you or your loved one has questions about your rights, contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or your loved one has questions about your rights, contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.